hsilvap/loanpro-backend/README.md

 <img width="1360" alt="image" src="https://github.com/user-attachments/assets/2fa6522d-d926-49ac-a300-80cdadc961a2">

 ## Running it locally
 To run each service // entity, the following .env variables are needed.
+Python 3.12 is recommended, and use of venv per service directory.
 `DB_USER`, `DB_PASSWORD`, `DB_HOST` and `DB_NAME`.
 Those will be shared if needed // asked.